MithrilJS/mithril.js/docs/contributing.md

 If all you're trying to do is run examples in the codebase, you don't need to build Mithril, you can just open the various html files and things should just work.

-To generate the bundled file, run `node bundler/bundler.js` from the command line.
-There is no need to `npm install` anything, but NodeJS is required to run the build script.
+To generate the bundled file for testing, run `npm run dev` from the command line.
+To generate the minified file, run `npm run build`.
+There is no need to `npm install` anything, but NodeJS is required to run the build scripts.

+## Is there a style guide?

+Yes, there's an `eslint` configuration, but it's not strict about formatting at all.
+If your contribution passes `npm run lint`, it's good enough for a PR (and it can still be accepted even if it doesn't pass).

+Spacing and formatting inconsistencies may be fixed after the fact, and we don't want that kind of stuff getting in the way of contributing.